usr-ena/getting-and-cleaning-data/CodeBook.md

 Variables

-xTest - Read X_test.txt as a data table and assign to a variable called xTest yTest - Read y_test.txt as a data table and assign to a variable called yTest subjectTest - Read subject_test.txt as a data table and assign to a variable called subjectTest features - Read features.txt as a data table and assiggn to a variable called features activityLbl - Read activity_labels.txt as a data table and assign to a varibale called activityLbl logicalMatchVector - # Create a logical vector matching the mean and standard deviation for each measurement from features variable. testData - Combine by column subjectTest, yTest, and xTest xTrain - Read X_train.txt as a data table and assign to a variable called xTrain yTrain - Read y_train.txt as a data table and assign to a variable called yTrain subjectTrain - Read subject_train.txt as a data table and assign to a variable called subjectTrain trainData - Combine by column subjectTrain, yTrain, and xTrain allData - Combine test and train data by row reshapedData - Reshape allData so the measurements are in separate columns and ordered by Subject, ActivityId, and ActivityDescription tidyData - Data that is going to be saved in a file called tidy_data.txt
+- xTest:  Read X_test.txt as a data table and assign to a variable called xTest
+- yTest:  Read y_test.txt as a data table and assign to a variable called yTest
+- subjectTest:  Read subject_test.txt as a data table and assign to a variable called subjectTest
+- features:  Read features.txt as a data table and assiggn to a variable called features
+- activityLbl:  Read activity_labels.txt as a data table and assign to a varibale called activityLbl
+- logicalMatchVector: Create a logical vector matching the mean and standard deviation for each measurement from features variable.
+- testData:  Combine by column subjectTest, yTest, and xTest
+- xTrain:  Read X_train.txt as a data table and assign to a variable called xTrain
+- yTrain:  Read y_train.txt as a data table and assign to a variable called yTrain
+- subjectTrain:  Read subject_train.txt as a data table and assign to a variable called subjectTrain
+- trainData:  Combine by column subjectTrain, yTrain, and xTrain
+- allData:  Combine test and train data by row
+- reshapedData:  Reshape allData so the measurements are in separate columns and ordered by Subject, ActivityId, and ActivityDescription
+- tidyData:  Data that is going to be saved in a file called tidy_data.txt